19hours/sg-statutes/Accountants Act - AA2004.md

 #### Fraudulent practices in relation to registration

-58\.
+58.

   Any person who —

+(a)

-(a) procures or attempts to procure —
+procures or attempts to procure —

+(i)

-(i) approval as an accounting corporation, accounting firm or accounting LLP under this Act; or
+approval as an accounting corporation, accounting firm or accounting LLP under this Act; or

+(ii)

-(ii) registration or a certificate of registration as a public accountant under this Act,
+registration or a certificate of registration as a public accountant under this Act,

 by knowingly making or producing or causing to be made any false or fraudulent declaration, certificate, application or representation, whether in writing or otherwise;

 [11/2006 wef 06/10/2006]

+(b)

-(b) wilfully makes or causes to be made any falsification in the Register of Public Accountants, the Register of Public Accounting Corporations, the Register of Public Accounting Firms or the Register of Public Accounting Limited Liability Partnerships;
+wilfully makes or causes to be made any falsification in the Register of Public Accountants, the Register of Public Accounting Corporations, the Register of Public Accounting Firms or the Register of Public Accounting Limited Liability Partnerships;

 [11/2006 wef 06/10/2006]

+(c)

-(c) forges, alters or counterfeits any certificate of registration as a public accountant issued under this Act;
+forges, alters or counterfeits any certificate of registration as a public accountant issued under this Act;

+(d)

-(d) uses any forged, altered or counterfeit certificate of registration as a public accountant under this Act knowing the certificate to have been forged, altered or counterfeited; or
+uses any forged, altered or counterfeit certificate of registration as a public accountant under this Act knowing the certificate to have been forged, altered or counterfeited; or

+(e)

-(e) personates or falsely represents himself to be a public accountant or buys, sells or fraudulently obtains a certificate of registration as a public accountant issued under this Act,
+personates or falsely represents himself to be a public accountant or buys, sells or fraudulently obtains a certificate of registration as a public accountant issued under this Act,

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Accountants 2001 Ed., s.
+68]

-[Accountants 2001 Ed\., s\.
-68]#### Restrictions on employing disqualified persons
+#### Restrictions on employing disqualified persons

+59.

-59\.—(1)  No public accountant shall in connection with his practice as such, and no accounting corporation, accounting firm or accounting LLP shall in connection with its business of providing public accountancy services, without the consent of the Oversight Committee, employ or remunerate any person who to his or its knowledge —(a) is an undischarged bankrupt;
+—(1)  No public accountant shall in connection with his practice as such, and no accounting corporation, accounting firm or accounting LLP shall in connection with its business of providing public accountancy services, without the consent of the Oversight Committee, employ or remunerate any person who to his or its knowledge —

+(a)

+is an undischarged bankrupt;

+(b)

-(b) has had his registration as a public accountant suspended or cancelled under Part V or VI; or
+has had his registration as a public accountant suspended or cancelled under Part V or VI; or

+(c)

-(c) has been convicted of an offence by a court of law and sentenced to imprisonment for a term of not less than 12 months or to a fine of not less than $5,000.
+has been convicted of an offence by a court of law and sentenced to imprisonment for a term of not less than 12 months or to a fine of not less than $5,000.

 [11/2006 wef 06/10/2006]

 (2)  On application made by any person, the Oversight Committee may make an order directing that, as from the date to be specified in the order, no public accountant shall in connection with his practice as such, or no accounting corporation, accounting firm or accounting LLP shall in connection with its provision of public accountancy services, as the case may be, employ or remunerate any person, the subject of the application, who —

+(a)

-(a) has been a party to any act or default of a public accountant in respect of which a complaint has been or might properly have been made against that public accountant under the provisions of this Act; or
+has been a party to any act or default of a public accountant in respect of which a complaint has been or might properly have been made against that public accountant under the provisions of this Act; or

+(b)

-(b) has so conducted himself while employed by a public accountant that, had he himself been a public accountant, his conduct might have formed the subject of a complaint under the provisions of this Act against him.
+has so conducted himself while employed by a public accountant that, had he himself been a public accountant, his conduct might have formed the subject of a complaint under the provisions of this Act against him.

 [11/2006 wef 06/10/2006]